 Graduates from non-ADA accredited schools are required to complete this school's preceptorship program to apply for graduate programs in Advanced Education in General Dentistry (AEGD), General Practice Residency (GPR), Endodontics, Oral Pathology, Pediatrics, Periodontics and Prosthodontics.
 National Boards Part I may be required in order to apply to the Preceptorship Programs.

-The preceptor will work under graduate faculty supervision and may receive exposure to ongoing research projects.
-If patient treatment is performed, the preceptor will be required to purchase professional malpractice insurance.
+The preceptor will work under graduate faculty supervision and may be exposed to ongoing research projects.
+Before patients can be treated, the preceptor will be required to purchase professional malpractice insurance.

-Acceptance into these programs do not in any way guarantee acceptance to the Advanced Education Programs.
-You would be required to apply to an Advanced Education Program through our normal application process.
+Acceptance into a Preceptor Program does not in any way guarantee acceptance to any of the advanced education programs.
+Applicants to those programs should use the normal application process.
 For inquiries regarding licensure in Texas, contact the Texas State Board of Dental Examiners.
 For inquiries regarding licensure in other states, visit the ADA website.